 New businesses coming to town need water and wastewater services, which occasionally requires us to expand our existing treatment plants or add new pipelines.
 However, as we grow to meet this demand, our team still works hard to remain a good neighbor through odor management.

 Our odor control team is on-call 24/7 to investigate complaints from residents throughout our entire system.
-This three-man team monitors gas levels, maintains equipment, and responds to citizen complaints about smells in their neighborhoods.
-The team also works closely with the cities to determine if the source of the odor is coming from our lines or theirs, and then we work together to come up with a solution and to keep our neighbors happy.
+This team monitors gas levels, maintains equipment, and responds to citizen complaints about smells in their neighborhoods.
+They also works closely with the cities to determine if the source of the odor is coming from our lines or theirs, and then we work together to come up with a solution and to keep our neighbors happy.
 With more than 250 miles of pipe in our system and 14 wastewater treatment plants, it’s no easy task.

 So how does odor control work?
 Here’s the basic process: